fourjuaneight/blog/content/posts/spreadsheets.md

 ---
 title: Spreadsheets
 seo_title: 'Building a Custom Bookmarking Solution - Part 1'
 description: "I like lists.
 I make them all the time to help me keep track of just about anything I need to know.
-There's only so much I can hold in my head at a given time.
-So offloading certain information for later use frees up my head to focus on executing tasks relating to the listed information.
 After some time, these became spreadsheets.
 And now, it's a sizable amount of Airtables."
 date: 2019-09-08
 tags:
   - bookmarking